-The file HD22i_ethernet_ref_partition.prt is written by Synplify for inclusion in the ACE project.
+The file synplyfy/rev_1/open_sparc_fpu_icf_demo_partition.prt is written by Synplify for inclusion in the ACE project.
 This file contains TCL commands that define the Synplify-Pro compile points as partitions in ACE.
 Each command contains both the instance and view names of each partition, as well as its timestamp and compile-point type.
+There are many more partitions (37) listed in the .prt file than there were compile points listed in the Synplify log file because the partitions represent instances, while the compile points represent modules (many of the modules are instantiated multiple times in this design).
+The number of these instances will match the number of the compile points found in the "Summary of Compile Points" section.